Study HabitsPen is Envy 2014 France

 This past Friday afternoon I saw our Rabbi in Barnes & Noble.
-A large coffee table book, THE KABALA, MOSES & THE CATSKILL TUMMLERS, was resting on the table as he held it upright with one hand and wrote furiously with the other.
+A large coffee table book, THE KABALA, MOSES & THE CATSKILL TUMMLERS, rested on the table as he held it upright with one hand and wrote furiously with the other.

-But the truth of the matter is that if I’d gone and heard the sermon I’d been sure that he’d seen me at the bookstore and was covering his tracks.
+But the truth of the matter is if I’d gone and heard his sermon I’d been sure he had spotted me at the bookstore and he would also know I’d tell everyone what I saw so he was just covering his tracks to foil me.